unovue/radix-vue/docs/content/guides/animation.md

 ---

-title: Animation
+title: Animation/Transition
-description: Animate Radix Primitives with CSS keyframes or the JavaScript animation library of your choice.
+description: Animate Radix Primitives with CSS keyframes, JavaScript animation library of your choice or Native Vue Transition.
 ---